puppetlabs/puppet-docs/source/pe/3.7/r10k_setup.md

 /etc/puppetlabs/r10k/r10k.yaml will be used.
 ```

-###I was using the zack-r10k module with an earlier version of PE and just upgraded to PE 3.8
+###I Was Using the zack-r10k Module With an Earlier Version of PE and Just Upgraded to PE 3.8

 You have two choices: you can continue using the module or you can switch to r10k as it ships with Puppet Enterprise.

-####Continue using the module
+####Continue Using the Module

 If you want to continue using the zack-r10k module with r10k, you can do so.
 The default location of r10k.yaml has changed, but in PE 3.8, r10k still reads `/etc/r10k.yaml`.
 To continue using the module, you should **not** move r10k.yaml to its new default location.

-####Use the PE 3.8 default r10k configuration
+####Use the PE 3.8 Default r10k Configuration

 If you want to use r10k as it ships with PE **without** the zack-r10k module, you should move the location of r10k.yaml: